When the Legal System Fails You

 Whatever method you choose, it is important to StrongHearts Native Helpline that you explore and decide what is best for your situation.
 We are here to provide education and information to meet your needs.
 You are in the best position to know what is right for you, and we are here when you are ready to take this step.

-If you want to learn more about your options, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483) Monday – Friday from 9 a.m. to 5:30 p.m.
-Central time to get help.
-Callers after hours will have the option to connect with the National Domestic Violence Hotline or to call back on the next business day.
+If you want to learn more about your options, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), available 7 a.m. to 10 p.m., seven days a week, to get help.
+Callers reaching out after hours may connect with the National Domestic Violence Hotline by selecting option 1.